Munya-Marinda/connectease/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to enhance SoloSales or fix issues, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more information.
+If you'd like to enhance ConnectEase or fix issues, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License